 1.2 “Pricing Plan” means the Redis Enterprise Cloud Services pricing plans that are available at: https://redis.com/redis-enterprise-cloud/pricing/.

-1.3 “Priority Level” refers to the priority assigned to a support request, as shown below in this Support Policy.
+1.3 “Priority Level” means the priority assigned to a support request, as shown below in this Support Policy.

-1.4 “Technical Contacts” refers to the applicable named individuals at your organization who are responsible for the administration of the Cloud Services.
+1.4 “Technical Contacts” means the applicable named individuals at Customer’s organization who are responsible for the administration of the Cloud Services.

 2.1 Eligible Services.
-Redis provides Support Services only to paying subscriptions of the Cloud Services.
+Redis provides Support Services only to paid subscriptions of the Cloud Services.
 This Support Policy does not apply to Free Services or Previews.

 2.2 Technical Contacts.
 Support may be initiated and managed only by named individuals who are responsible for the administration of the Supported Services within Customer’s organization.

 2.3 Support Tickets.
-Technical Contacts may initiate a support ticket concerning Eligible Services (“Ticket”) 24 hours a day, 7 days a week through: (a) Redis’ web ticketing system at https://redis.com/company/support/ or at https://app.redislabs.com; (b) an email to firstname.lastname@example.org, or (c) our support hotline at a phone number provided at the Support Services UI.
+Technical Contacts may initiate a support ticket concerning Eligible Services (a “Ticket”) 24 hours a day, 7 days a week through: (a) Redis’ web ticketing system at https://redis.com/company/support/ or https://app.redislabs.com; (b) an email to email@example.com, or (c) Redis’ support hotline at a phone number provided at the Support Services UI.
 Support is provided in the English language only.